abds059/TryHackMe-Writeups-And-Notes/Intro Rooms/Cyber Kill Chain.md

 - #### Endpoint Detection and Response (EDR)

-    EDR solutions monitor and detect suspicious activity on endpoints.
+    EDR solutions monitor and detect suspicious activity on endpoints

     They can identify behaviours such as: